mikaem/docker-fenics-recipes/README.md

 This repository contains recipes for building FEniCS for [Anaconda](https://anaconda.org) using [Docker](https://www.docker.com), starting from pure [Anaconda docker images](https://hub.docker.com/r/continuumio/).
 You may choose to compile FEniCS using conda's gcc, or a host gcc on the image.

 Note that if you do not want to use Docker, then the recipes can also be used to build FEniCS on your own computer directly.
-In that case it is reccommended to use the host gcc version of the scripts (set CONDA_BUILD_TYPE to host-gcc).
+In that case it is reccommended to use the host gcc version of the scripts (set CONDA_BUILD_TYPE to host-gcc in configuration file `build_fenics.conf`).

 Continuous Integration with Travis CI or CircleCI
 ----------------------